MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-oversharing-tutorial.md

 title: Tutorial - Use Azure Information Protection to control oversharing - AIP
 description: An introduction tutorial to configure and see in action advanced client settings for the Azure Information Protection client to warn, prompt for justification, or block messages from being sent from Outlook.
-author: cabailey
+author: mlottner
-ms.author: cabailey
+ms.author: mlottner
-manager: barbkess
+manager: rkarlin
-ms.date: 10/01/2019
+ms.date: 1/06/2020
 ms.topic: tutorial
 ms.collection: M365-security-compliance
 ms.service: information-protection